101+ small business ideas to start now

 90. Premium pet food manufacturing

-Worth an estimated £3 million, this industry is capitalising on the obsession with our pampered pets.
+The UK’s pet food industry was worth £3.8 billion in 2023, capitalising on the obsession with our pampered pets.
 Thanks to the Instagrammable wellbeing movement that has swept across the UK, the general food industry is now striving for a more minimally processed and natural ‘feel’ — and the pet food market is following suit.
 Obviously, developing pet supplements or food requires some background in nutrition or chemistry.
 But, these can be outsourced if required.
 The more important factor in pursuing this business idea is your ability to think creatively, which will help you invent recipes and manage resources as a small business manufacturer.

 See also: Best business ideas: pet care